CV

 • Supervisor: Prof. Julie B. Staunton (University of Warwick).

-• Studentship within the EPSRC funded Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys).
+• PhD studentship.
+EPSRC Centre for Doctoral Training in Modelling of Heterogeneous Systems (HetSys), University of Warwick, UK.

 Technical Skills